ComplexSecurity/knowledge-base/docs/security/imapinj.md

 In this example, the application constructs an IMAP search command based on user input without validation, making it susceptible to injection.

-IMAP Injection, though less common than other types of injection attacks like [[SQL Injection]], represents a significant security risk in applications that interact with email servers.
+IMAP Injection, though less common than other types of injection attacks like [SQL Injection](), represents a significant security risk in applications that interact with email servers.
 It underscores the importance of proper input handling and robust security measures in application development.